rpetar/cuda/README.md

-# Multiple Version of CUDA Libraries On The Same Machine.
+# Multiple Version of CUDA Libraries On The Same Machine

-This files contains some useful aliases and way to handle multiple CUDA versions in Arch-based distributions.
+This file contains some useful aliases and way to handle multiple CUDA versions in Arch-based distributions.
 After doing all steps from CUDA installation, reboot system.
-Initially CUDA will not be set up.
+Initially, CUDA will not be set up.
-You need to set it using alias *_set-cuda-X-Y_*.
+You need to set it using alias **_set-cuda-X-Y_**.
-If you want to change version, you must first use *_unset-cuda_* alias, and then set new version.
+If you want to change version, you must first use **_unset-cuda_** alias, and then set new version.

 >## Edit content of /home/*user*/.bashrc
 ```